loglob/mcaas/README.md

 to stop the server.

-If you prefer the SystemD service interface, copy /srv/mc/mc.service to any SystemD service directory ( /{lib,run,etc}/systemd/system ) and use ```service mc start``` and ```service mc stop``` instead.
+If you prefer the SystemD service interface, copy mc.service to any SystemD service directory ( /{lib,run,etc}/systemd/system ) and use ```service mc start``` and ```service mc stop``` instead.